OSGeo/OSGeoLive-doc/en/quickstart/52nWPS_quickstart.rst

   :alt: screenshot
   :align: center

-*	Firefox will open the 52nWPS-TestClient.
+*	Click on the link to open the 52nWPS-TestClient.
-*	Make sure that you have started :doc:`Geoserver <../quickstart/geoserver_quickstart>` since some of the demonstrations require data from the local Geoserver installation.
+*	Make sure that you have started :doc:`Geoserver <../quickstart/geoserver_quickstart>` since the demonstrations require data from the local Geoserver installation.

 .. image:: ../../images/screenshots/1024x768/52n_test_client.png